 By Guido Rahr, President and CEO of Wild Salmon Center

 Few animals have been as central to the Pacific human experience as salmon.
 Their annual migrations are a miracle of nature.
 They feed us and their presence tells us that our rivers are still healthy.
-From grizzly bears to orca whales, at least 137 different species depend on the marine-rich nutrients that wild salmon provide.
+From grizzly bears to orca whales, at least 137 different species depend on the marine-rich nutrients that wild salmon provide (see our interactive illustration to explore just a few).
 The last intact salmon watersheds around the North Pacific are composed of free-flowing rivers and dense forests, which provide clean drinking water and absorb carbon to slow climate change.
 Pacific salmon fuel a $3 billion industry, supporting tens of thousands of jobs and local economies and communities around the Pacific Rim.
 Millions of people around the Pacific rely on salmon as a healthy and reliable source of protein.
 Native people have always seen the salmon as the life-sustaining centerpiece of their culture, dating back millennia.

 In short, salmon are the key to protecting a way of life rooted in the North Pacific environment: protect salmon and you protect forests, food, water, communities, and economies.
 But our work over the last two decades has shown that only an aggressive, proactive approach on the strongest remaining salmon rivers – salmon strongholds – can halt the decline of these iconic species and all the benefits we derive from them.